Albert Blithe

 Albert Blithe (June 25, 1923 – December 17, 1967) was an American career soldier who served as a private first class with Easy Company, 2nd Battalion, 506th Parachute Infantry Regiment, in the 101st Airborne Division during World War II.
 He served again with the Airborne during the Korean War and was twice decorated for gallantry.
 He eventually rose to the rank of Master Sergeant in the Army.
-Blithe was portrayed in the HBO miniseries Band of Brothers by Marc Warren.
-His life story was featured in the 2010 book A Company of Heroes: Personal Memories about the Real Band of Brothers and the Legacy They Left Us.
+His life story was featured in the 2010 book A Company of Heroes: Personal Memories about the Real Band of Brothers and the Legacy They Left Us by Marcus Brotherton.

 Youth

 Blithe was born and raised in Philadelphia, Pennsylvania.
-After completing 3 years of high school, he enlisted for the paratroopers on August 18, 1942, in his hometown.
+After completing three years of high school, he enlisted for the paratroopers on August 18, 1942, in his hometown.

 Military service

 World War II

 Blithe trained at Camp Toccoa, Georgia, in August 1942 under Captain Herbert Sobel.
 Blithe jumped with the rest of Easy Company into occupied France as part of the massive Airborne invasion; however, when he landed, he found himself lost.
 Blithe was joined by a number of other paratroopers who were also part of the mis-drops.
 They teamed up together and found the rest of Easy Company.

-As portrayed in Band of Brothers by Marc Warren, Blithe was struck with a temporary case of hysterical blindness following the fierce fight to capture Carentan.
+Blithe was struck with a temporary case of hysterical blindness following the fierce fight to capture Carentan.
 He recovered and was part of a patrol investigating a farmhouse a few days later, where he was shot in the collar bone by a sniper.
-He recovered from the wound and received a Purple Heart on June 25, 1944.
+He was awarded a Purple Heart on June 25, 1944, his 21st birthday.

 Due to his wound, on October 1, 1944, he was sent home and never returned to the European Theater of Operations.
-As a result of his service in World War II and Korea, Blithe received the Silver Star, Bronze Star (with 2 oak leaf clusters).
+However, he eventually recovered.
 Blithe was released from the Army Hospital October 8, 1945, which has been verified by his discharge paperwork at the end of World War II.
-He attended the 1st annual reunion of the 101st Airborne Division Association.
+He attended the first annual reunion of the 101st Airborne Division Association, but despite this, Easy Company ended up losing track of him, and they assumed he succumbed to his collarbone wound in 1948.
 He returned to Philadelphia, Pennsylvania, and started a career with Westinghouse Electric.

 Korean War and afterward

-Blithe also served in Korea with the 187th Airborne Regimental Combat Team where he was awarded a bronze and silver star for jumping behind enemy lines surrounded by a Chinese battalion.
+Blithe also served in Korea with the 187th Airborne Regimental Combat Team, where he was awarded a Bronze Star and a Silver Star for jumping behind enemy lines surrounded by a Chinese battalion.
 He was later assigned to the Military Assistance Advisory Group in Taiwan.
 He never retired from military service.